Dental Implants – Columbia, MO

 The Dental Implant Process

 Once we’ve decided that dental implants are right for you, we’ll take care of any preliminary procedures, such as bone grafting, that might be necessary to ensure the success of your new teeth.
 After your treatment has been fully planned out, we’ll refer you to a trusted oral surgeon in the area.
 That way, you can rest easy knowing that your procedure will be handled by a true expert.
 It will take about four to six months for the implants to fuse with your jaw, after which we can attach your abutment.
-A few weeks later, you’ll return to our office to have your lifelike restoration placed on top, completing your smile.
+A few weeks later, you’ll return to our dental office to have your lifelike restoration placed on top, completing your smile.

 Benefits of Dental Implants